What Do Surgical Technologist Do?

 - Scrub arms and hands and assist the surgical team to scrub and put on gloves, masks, and surgical clothing.

-Things a Surgical Technologist Should Know How to Do
+What a Surgical Technologist Should Know

 Below is a list of the skills most Surgical Technologists say are important on the job.